programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ### Part-of-Speech Analysis
 In this section, we'll analyze the part-of-speech tags extracted by spaCy to answer the first research question: **Do students use certain parts-of-speech more frequently in Biology texts versus English texts, and does this signify differences in disciplinary conventions?**

-spaCy's pipeline includes a way to count the number of each part-of-speech tag that appears in each document (for example the number of times the `NOUN` tag appears in a document, number of times the `VERB` tag appears).
+spaCy's pipeline includes a way to count the number of each part-of-speech tag that appears in each document (for example the number of times the `NOUN` tag appears in a document).
 This is called using `doc.count_by(spacy.attrs.POS)`.
 Here's how it works on a single sentence:

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-17.png" alt="Jupyter Notebook cell to be run to create a doc object out of an example sentence, then print counts of each part-of-speech along with corresponding part-of-speech indices." caption="Figure 17: Part-of-speech indexing for words in example sentence" %}